evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-There is only one roof for this model. exterior.roof.standard.panoramic.FullFixed.ElectrochromicPattern
+There is only one roof for this model.
+The standard is just a regular roof.

 The windows from B-pillar and back are tinted.